 Let's make a collective impact

 Napa Valley Community Foundation awards grants through Community Impact Funds, Legacy Funds and Donor Advised Funds to a breadth of organizations of all sizes serving Napa County’s needs.
 We look for effective, well-run nonprofit programs filling gaps in our community.
+We strive to be accessible; have a need or an idea?
+Get in touch.
 Want to learn more?
 Take your first step here.

 “Napa Valley Community Foundation is more than a funder to On The Move – they are a true partner.
 From being a thought partner in programmatic development to an advocate for our clients, we know they are by our side as we serve our community’s most pressing needs.
 Our work is stronger and has a deeper impact as a result of our collaborative work.”